eradiate/eradiate/docs/data/intro.rst

     the registry is more than one day old.
 A forced update is however possible, using ``eradiate data update``.

-To install a given resources, use the ``eradiate data install`` command, referencing the target resources by their IDs, *e.g.*:
+To install a specific resource, use the ``eradiate data install`` command, referencing the target resources by their IDs, *e.g.*:

 .. code-block:: console